 If learning about the local culture is important to you, this might just be a highlight of your time in Puerto Viejo – it certainly was for us.
 Read more about our experience visiting a Bribri village near Puerto Viejo.

-3. Bribri Waterfall
+3. Discover Bri Bri Waterfall

 We ended our tour of the Bribri village at Bri Bri Waterfall.
 While it wasn’t all that impressive compared to the other waterfalls we visited in Central America, it was still a refreshing way to spend a bit of time in the afternoon.
 Plus, there were only a handful of locals there when we visited, so it’s not an overly touristy place.

-4. Jaguar Rescue Sanctuary
+4. Visit the Jaguar Rescue Center

 Unlike the name implies, there aren’t actually jaguars at this place.
 But you won’t be too disappointed after you see all the other beautiful creatures that call this place home.

-The Jaguar Rescue Sanctuary works to care for and rehabilitate animals that have been accidentally injured or purposely abused.
-Their goal is to release the animals back into the wild, once they have been healed.
+Their goal is to rehabilitate and release the animals back into the wild, once they have been healed.
 But in some cases the injuries are so severe that the animals wouldn’t survive on their own.

 Take a tour of the facility and learn about each animal’s story and how it ended up at the sanctuary in the first place.
 The tour was actually really informative and more interesting than we were expecting.

-5. Go beach hopping
+5. Beach hopping

 Here are some of the best beaches in Puerto Viejo:

-Playa Punta Uva: a short, bumpy ride from road 256, you’ll arrive at a quaint beach with a small shop that rents out kayaks.
-Relax at the beach or paddle around the point off the to right.
+- Playa Punta Uva: a short, bumpy ride from road 256, you’ll arrive at a quaint beach with a small shop that rents out kayaks.
+Relax at the beach or paddle around the point off to the right.

-Playa Grande: At the end of road 256, you’ll drive straight into Manzanillo.
+- Playa Grande: At the end of road 256, you’ll drive straight into Manzanillo.
 And you guessed it, this beach is GRANDE.
 There are plenty of places to park along the beach, best spots are down further closer to Punta Manzanillo.

-Playa Chiquita: Peaceful and secluded, enjoy the waves and the pure nature that Playa Chiquita offers.
+- Playa Chiquita: Peaceful and secluded, enjoy the waves and the pure nature that Playa Chiquita offers.
 This beach is really a series of small bays, so you may find one all to yourself.
 There are no restaurants, so be sure to bring your own snacks for a day.

-6. Shop sustainably
+7. Shop sustainably

 We love supporting local artisans, so when we drove past Casa Mandala, we turned our car around and stopped to take a look around.
 Inside, there are tons of different handicrafts, eco-friendly home goods and pieces of art.
 If you like artisan goods, you will love this place!

-There were so many pretty things I fell in love with (Ben says I fall in love too easily!) but being that we were carrying backpacks, we had to limit ourselves. (aka Ben told me I could only choose one thing, and it had to be small!)
+There were so many pretty things I fell in love with (Ben says I fall in love too easily!) but being that we were carrying backpacks, we had to limit ourselves (aka Ben told me I could only choose one thing, and it had to be small!).

 We ended up buying a dried gourd with beautiful carvings, which the woman at the desk told us is a craft made from the local indigenous tribe, the Bribri.
 Well, we were so inspired by this beautiful craft that we ended up visiting a Bribri village a couple days later and bought another carving!

-7. Enjoy the Nightlife
+9. Enjoy the nightlife

 For dancing, head to Johnny’s Place.
 Located right on the beach, the music blasts and crowds of locals and backpackers spill out onto the sand.
-If you want a more local vibe, but still crazy, go to Mango Sunset.
-The party is in the street and it’s can be tricky to get a beer, but you could easily meet some new friends.

 There are a handful of healthy and delicious cafes and restaurants to choose from:

-Como En Mi Casa Art Cafe: Located near the beach and upstairs, this small restaurant has a large spread of sandwiches and wraps along with breakfast options.
+- Como En Mi Casa Art Cafe: Located near the beach and upstairs, this small restaurant has a large spread of sandwiches and wraps along with breakfast options.

-While Costa Rican cuisine isn’t one that we were entirely thrilled about, some of the best meals we had were in Puerto Viejo.
 The Caribbean flavors in this area mean the dishes were a little more exciting (in our opinion!) than the rest of the country.

 Some dishes to try in Puerto Viejo:

-Salsa caribeña: This curry or stew is a very common dish up and down the Caribbean coast.
+- Salsa Caribeña: This curry or stew is a very common dish up and down the Caribbean coast.
 Each place makes it different according to their own style.
 Made either with fish, shrimp, or lobster with the mixture of coconut milk, tomatoes, veggies, pepper, spices, sugar, oil and butter.

-Patís: Costa Rica’s version of an empanada, these meat (or veggie) filled pastries are a great snack on the go.
+- Patís: Costa Rica’s version of an empanada, these meat (or veggie) filled pastries are a great snack on the go.

-Rondon: This meal is so special it deserves it’s own section.
+- Rondon: This meal is so special it deserves its own section.
 Keep reading…

 That’s right; if you want to try this signature dish, listen up…